 However, not all surgical mistakes or accidents can be prevented.
 A qualified medical malpractice attorney can help you determine whether your surgical injury was caused by negligence or whether the incident was merely circumstantial.

-The medical malpractice attorneys at Wilson Kehoe Winingham have decades of experience in restoring the lives of our injured clients.
-If you or a loved one have suffered from a breast cancer diagnosis error, contact the lawyers at WKW.
-We can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a surgical error, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.